Events Around Campus

 DGSOM UCLA - Open Forum for Dialogue

-Opening remarks by Kelsey Martin, MD, PhD,
+Kelsey Martin, MD, PhD

-Dean, David Geffen School of Medicine
+Dean, Davide Geffen Schoold of Medicine at UCLA

 Clarence H. Braddock III, MD, MPH, MACP